MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/ona-person-to-person-query.md

 The ONA person-to-person query measures the strength of connections through these two metrics:

-The **Strong ties** metric measures how many strong and how tight are the engagements that the person has had.
-A strong tie between a manager and a direct report reflects the amount of direct collaboration they have over time.
-Typically, a person has only a few strong ties because they take some effort to maintain.
+The **Strong ties** metric measures how many strong and tight engagements the person has had.
+For example, a "strong tie" between a manager and a direct report reflects the amount of direct collaboration they have over time.
+Typically, a person has only a few strong ties because such ties take more effort to maintain.

-The **Diverse ties** metric measures how varied and how broad are the person’s connections.
-Do they span the entire company?
-Beyond?
+The **Diverse ties** metric measures how varied and how broad the person's connections are.
 A person need not have much direct collaboration with their diverse ties, so it’s easy to have more diverse ties than strong ties.
 Diverse ties present good sources of fresh and varied information from across the company.

 ## Run a query to determine Strong ties and Diverse ties